l6a/laniakea/README.md

 Laniakea is both an open source software stack and a set of best practices that enables supercluster computing.
-It uses GitOps to manage multi-tenant on multi-cloud/hybrid-HPC-Cloud, thereby allowing each tenant to efficiently use computational resource available.
+It uses GitOps to manage multiple tenants on a wide range of computing resources, including grid, multi-cloud, and HPC, thereby allowing each tenant to efficiently use the computing resource available.
-Its emphasis on reproducibility makes it ideal for computation- and data-intensive science.
+Its emphasis on reproducibility, which makes it ideal for computation- and data-intensive science.